 Nomads Of The North

-As the world becomes smaller and smaller, there are fewer places on the Earth where civilization and culture have survived the same as hundreds or thousands years ago.
+As the world becomes smaller and smaller, there are fewer places on earth where civilization and culture have survived the same as hundreds or thousands years ago.
 Yamal is one of these places.
 For centuries, this region was inaccessible to most travellers.
 The Ural mountains in the west, foul marshes in the east and harsh and unpredictable rivers in the south have been protecting this region from the invasion of strangers.
 The Nenets of Yamal are still leading a unique way of life, and it might seem that they are at the very limits of human endurance.

 Every spring the Nenets migrate from winter pastures on the Russian mainland to summer pastures beyond the Arctic circle to protect the deer herds and the young offsprings from midges and gnat.
 They would walk for up to 60-80 kilometers a day, then set up their camp, and next day everything repeats anew.
 This migration takes almost a month.
 In autumn it all repeats once again but this time the families return from the north to the south, to the winter pastures.